umbraco/UmbracoDocs/11/umbraco-forms/developer/magic-strings.md

 The variables are not case-sensitive.

-But you can use it for any available querystring variable in the url as well.
-If you url has the querystring "?email=foobar@umbraco.com" for example, you can get the value of the querystring into your field by using `[@email]`.
+You can use it for any available querystring variable in the URL as well.
+If your URL has the querystring "?email=foobar@umbraco.com", you can get the value of the querystring into your field by using `[@email]`.

 ### Dictionary Items